 3. Create an optimized and verified Google My Business listing

-Although Google My Business community manager, Allyson Wright, confirms that the Google My Business guidelines remain unchanged for the moment (i.e. vacation rentals are not allowed), this pilot has permitted the surfacing of a limited number of listings across specific locations.
+Although the Google My Business guidelines remain unchanged for the moment (i.e. vacation homes are technically considered to be ineligible businesses), a limited number of listings still surface across specific locations.

-Given that the search engine wants a Google Card for each property, it seems owners will have to be on Google My Business in order to appear.
-For the time being, if you decide to create your listing and Google rejects it (or other users report it), this is at your own risk.
+However, in order for the search engine to capture a property, it seems owners will have to be on Google My Business in order to appear.
+You can still decide to create your listing under the “Vacation home rental agency” category and if Google rejects it (or other users report it), this is at your own risk.

 4. Have an SSL certified website

 Since early 2017, Google began to penalize websites that weren’t secure (in other words, those which lacked HTTPS and SSL encryption).
-Ensuring your website has these security certificates now will make it much easier when Google vacation rentals officially launches.
-Having HTTPS on your website also protects guests’ data from hackers or cyber attacks.
+Ensuring your website has these security certificates now will make showing up on Google search results much easier.
+Having HTTPS on your website also protects guests’ data from hackers or cyber-attacks.
 This makes the booking process a lot smoother and safer for everybody.

 What will Google vacation rentals mean for OTAs?

 First and foremost, as Google enter the vacation rental market, it’s highly likely to affect advertising costs for the big listing sites.